oliverhalberg/InitiativeTracker-GUI/README.md

 A GUI tool for tracking turns in turn-based TTRPG combat systems such as Dungeons and Dragons.

 ## Status: In beta testing - v1.0.2 is released.
+- Bug fixes and new features are being added, working towards v1.1.0

 ### Useful resources consulted